 - The second mortgage is either fully amortizing or interest only and payments are no less frequent than annual.
-If payments are made quarterly, semi-annually, or annually, the monthly equivalent payment should be used for debt to income ratio calculations. - If the secondary financing is an Equity Line of Credit, the following criteria apply: - o Terms of the equity line of credit are disclosed in the mortgage insurance application package - The HCLTV ratio is calculated using the maximum amount of the equity line of credit - Repayment terms will include regular payments that cover, at minimum, interest due on the outstanding balance and the loan will not negatively amortize.
+If payments are made quarterly, semi-annually, or annually, the monthly equivalent payment should be used for debt to income ratio calculations. - If the secondary financing is an Equity Line of Credit, the following criteria apply: - Terms of the equity line of credit are disclosed in the mortgage insurance application package - o The HCLTV ratio is calculated using the maximum amount of the equity line of credit - Repayment terms will include regular payments that cover, at minimum, interest due on the outstanding balance and the loan will not negatively amortize - The second mortgage must be recorded and subordinate to the insured first lien